wp-plugins/accesspress-social-icons/readme.txt

 You can have more than one icon sets created and used on the site.
 A large icon sets on the header and a tiny one on the footer - for example.

-`For more features like SVG icon sets, font awesome icon sets, amazing customization options, feature rich sidebar options - upgrade to PRO version.`
+<strong><em>For more features like SVG icon sets, font awesome icon sets, amazing customization options, feature rich sidebar options - upgrade to PRO version.</em></strong>

 = Free Features: =